This easy-to-make Homemade Curry Powder provides warm and rich flavors, and it is perfect for adding to your favorite dishes!

 About Homemade Curry Powder

 Making Curry Powder is straightforward, and we also do not need a lot of whole spices.
-So if you are like me and love to use different types of spices in your cooking, try this homemade masala.
+So, if you are like me and love to use different types of spices in your cooking, try this homemade masala.

-Why Making Homemade Curry Powder
+- Making Homemade Curry Powder is easy and quick.

-I can find all of the ingredients in the Indian grocery store, and they are pre-packed.
+I can find all of the ingredients in the Indian grocery store, which are pre-packed.
 But if you do not want to buy the spices in large quantities, you can buy them from a Bulk Barn store.
 They have most of the spices available, and we can buy as much as we want.

 So we need the following ingredients: